immutability-io/vault-ethereum/BLOG.md

 ### Create an MFA-protected Authentication Backend

 While we are still acting as an administrator (we also need the ability to write to the `/sys/auth*` and `/sys/policy*`.
-To create a user, we need the ability to create (but not update) the `auth/userpass/users*` paths), we will enable the [Userpass Authentication Backend](https://www.vaultproject.io/docs/auth/userpass.html), configure it for MFA using [Duo's free service](https://duo.com/), create a user named `vitalik.buterin` (I hear there are a lot of user accounts named thusly these days...) and attach to this user a policy allowing him access to the Ethereum backend.
+To create a user, we need the ability to create (but not update) the `auth/userpass/users*` paths), we will enable the [Userpass Authentication Backend](https://www.vaultproject.io/docs/auth/userpass.html), configure it for MFA using [Duo's free service](https://duo.com/), create a user named `muchwow` and attach to this user a policy allowing him access to the Ethereum backend.
+We also establish a fairly short TTL for this user - he will have to renew his session token before 10 minutes are up or he will have to re-authenticate.

 The policy, `ethereum_root.hcl`, looks like this: